An Accelerated Method for Derivative-Free Smooth Stochastic Convex Optimization: Algorithms for Stochastic Convex Optimization

+\newstuff{\pdd{In the several next subsections} we provide the full proof of Theorem~\ref{Th:ARDFDSConv} consisting of the four following parts.
+We start with the technical result providing us with inequalities relating the approximation \eqref{eq:FinDiffStocGrad} with the stochastic gradient \pdd{$g(x,\xi)$} and full gradient \pdd{$\nabla f(x)$}. \pdd{The next two parts are in the spirit of Linear Coupling method of \cite{allen2014linear}.
+Namely, we analyze the progress of the Gradient Descent step (line 5 of ARDFDS) and estimate the progress of the Mirror Descent step (line 6 of ARDFDS).} \pdd{In the final fourth part,} we combine all previous parts and \pdd{finish the proof} of the theorem.
+We emphasize that in the last part we use a \pdd{careful} analysis of the recurrent inequalities for $\EE[\|x^* - z_k\|_p]$ (see Lemma~\ref{stoh:technical_lemma}, proved in Appendix \ref{S:Tech_result}) in order to bound the terms related to the noise in \pdd{the objective} values.}

-\section{Inequalities for Gradient Approximation}
+\subsubsection{Inequalities for Gradient Approximation}

-The proof of the main theorem relies on the following technical result, which connects finite-difference approximation \eqref{eq:FinDiffStocGrad} of the stochastic gradient with the stochastic gradient itself and also with $\nabla f$. \begin{lemma} For all $x, s \in\R^n$, we have
+The proof of the main theorem relies on the following technical result, which connects finite-difference approximation \eqref{eq:FinDiffStocGrad} of the stochastic gradient with the stochastic gradient itself and also with $\nabla f$. \newstuff{This lemma plays a central role in our analysis \pdd{providing correct} dependence of the complexity bounds \pdd{on the dimension.}} \begin{lemma} For all $x, s \in\R^n$, we have

-where $g^m(x,\vec{\xi_{m}}) := \frac{1}{m}\sum\limits_{i=1}^mg(x,\xi_i)$, $\Delta$ is defined in \eqref{eq:tf_def}, $L(\xi)$ is the Lipschitz constant of $g(\cdot,\xi)$, which is the gradient of $F(\cdot,\xi)$. \end{lemma} \textbf{Proof. } First of all, we rewrite $\tnmf^t(x)$ as follows
+where $g^m(x,\vec{\xi}_m) := \tfrac{1}{m}\sum\limits_{i=1}^mg(x,\xi_i)$, $\Delta$ is defined in \eqref{eq:tf_def}, $L(\xi)$ is the Lipschitz constant of $g(\cdot,\xi)$, which is the gradient of $F(\cdot,\xi)$. \end{lemma} \begin{proof} First of all, we rewrite $\tnmf^t(x)$ as follows